MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/6-connector.md

 ## Update parameter queries and settings file with the details specific to your data source extension connector

-Running the PowerShell script `.\RunPQSDKTestSuites.ps1` creates the parameter queries and test Settings by creating a folder with the `<extension name>` and `Settings` & `ParameterQueries` folders under it.
+Running the PowerShell script `.\RunPQSDKTestSuites.ps1` creates the parameter queries and test Settings by creating a folder with the `<Extension Name>` and `Settings` & `ParameterQueries` folders under it.

 ```PowerShell
 - testframework\tests\ConnectorConfigs\<Extension Name>\ParameterQueries